 ISSN 1392-0138 | eISSN 2029-4174

 Focus and Scope.
-Acta Medica Lituanica is the peer-reviewed scholarly journal published by Vilnius University in collaboration with the Lithuanian Academy of Sciences and the National Cancer Institute.
+Acta Medica Lituanica is peer-reviewed diamond open access scholarly journal published by Vilnius University in collaboration with the Lithuanian Academy of Sciences and the National Cancer Institute.
 It publishes high quality original research papers, reviews and case studies mostly from the Central and Eastern Europe.
 The journal is also publishing research from other regions if they provide useful insights and lessons in fundamental and clinical medicine for journal’s readership.
 The journal aims to contribute to the development and dissemination of multidisciplinary knowledge on various fields of medicine and biomedical sciences.
 The journal welcomes original papers, review articles, preliminary notes, short communications and case reports.

 Publication frequency – two volumes per year.